 - flexibility: the nature of the data displayed could change and the system must be able to accommodate current and future customization requirements

 The food industry is directly connected with Digital Signage solutions.
 Menuboards or any other screen displays are extremely essential for food chains, restaurants, take-away outlets or any other food service establishment.
-They might be placed outdoors welcoming potential customers and also providing display menus to passengers (providing a high impact content) or within the stores displaying menus, offers, dishes, prices for customers in order to “see and choose”.
+They might be placed outdoors for welcoming potential customers.
+Also, they are used for providing display menus to passengers (thus providing high impact content).
+Or they could be placed within the stores, displaying menus, offers, dishes, and prices for customers so that they can “see and choose”.
 But also in dining areas of restaurants as interactive screens for customers to place their orders directly without help from the staff.

-So for this kind of businesses, the main requirements concerning Digital Signage are:
+So for these kinds of businesses, the main requirements concerning Digital Signage are: